 This fascinating history of Henderson motorcycles covers the personal successes and tragedies of the people involved in the design and manufacturing of some of the early motorcycles, and can really be called an American Story.
 The technical information, advertisements, and colored pictures in the book, are extremely valuable for motorcycle collectors and for individuals restoring Hendersons.

 3. The New Henderson Motorcycle

 7. The 1916 Henderson

 Appendix : original Henderson and Schwinn Documents

 The book has been used, but it is in a very good condition.
-The paper cover is slightly damaged.
+On the first page, however, is the name of a previous owner.
 Hard cover, 219 pages, English text.